opentensor/old-docs/src/cli/GettingStarted.md

 ```

 You will be prompted to name your wallet (which refers to the coldkey in this instance) and choose a password, before being provided with a unique mnemonic device.
-Record this information privately and securely.
+Record this information privately and securely. [*Refer here to learn more about keeping your private key files safe.*](#personal-security)

 #### Create Your hotkey